beh74/pgassistant-community/README.md

 ### AI-Powered Database Assistance
 - **Compatibility** — pgAssistant is compatible with any LLM that supports the OpenAI API.
 - **Local LLM Support** – Use Ollama or other locally hosted models seamlessly.
-- **Use AI to perform RFC Compliance Checks** – Verify if table definitions comply with relevant RFCs.
+- **Use AI to perform RFC compliance Checks** – Verify if table definitions comply with relevant RFCs.
+- **Use AI to verify table compliance with your SQL guidelines** - Just provide a valid URL to your guidelines.
 - **Use AI to optimize a query** – AI can help you define new indexes or rewrite a query.

 Check this [post](https://beh74.github.io/pgassistant-blog/post/gpt-oss/) to try out the new open-source **gpt-oss** model integration with pgAssistant and Ollama.